iterative/terraform-provider-iterative/README.md

 </p>
 </details>

-# Supported vendors
+## Supported vendors

-- AWS
-- Azure
-- Kubernetes
+The Iterative Provider currently supports AWS, Azure and Kubernetes.
+Google Cloud Platform is not currently supported.

 <details>
 <summary>AWS instance equivalences</summary>
 <p>

-The instance type in AWS is calculated joining the `instance_type` and `instance_gpu`
+The instance type in AWS is calculated by joining the `instance_type` and `instance_gpu` values.

 | type | gpu   | aws         |
 | ---- | ----- | ----------- |